 At 50 years old, you are much closer to retirement age than you are to the age you were when you first started out.
 If you plan to retire at 67, when you can collect your full U.S. Social Security benefits, you have about 17 years left of your career.
 Depending on how you feel about what you do to make a living, that can seem like a very short time or an eternity.
-Since you are reading an article about how to make a career change at 50, it is more likely the latter is true.

 Your occupation may no longer bring you the satisfaction it once did.
 Perhaps you were never happy with it and finally feel ready to explore other options.
 At this point in your life, you may wonder if the effort it will take to make a career change is even worthwhile.
 Whether you are 30 or 50, you shouldn't spend time working in a career in which you are unhappy.
 Your age, though, will play a role in how you go about making your transition and your decision about what career to pursue next.